anemon-a/VoightKampffTest/README.md

 Blade runners still had to use the test when hunting the escaped replicants.
 It was their way to make sure that they are doing the right thing.

- &mdash; What are you working at? - Rachael asked him one day.
+ "What are you working at?"
+Rachael asked him one day.

- &mdash; I want...to write about it.
-I think it's more of an art piece for me now, rather than a weapon.
+ "I want... to write about it.
+I think it's more of an art piece for me now, rather than a weapon."

- &mdash; You've never answered me...
-Did you ever take that test yourself?
+ "You've never answered me...
+Did you ever take that test yourself?"

- &mdash; Don't worry about it.
-Cogito, ergo sum.
+ "Don't worry about it.
+Cogito, ergo sum."

 -----